audacioustux/audacioustux/src/content/blog/knative-argo-grafana-eks.md

 ### ArgoCD

 [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) is a declarative, GitOps continuous delivery tool for Kubernetes.
-Or in other words, it listens to changes in your Git repository, and deploys the manifests to your Kubernetes cluster.
+Or in other words, it listens to changes in your Git repository and deploys the manifests to your Kubernetes cluster.
 It also provides a nice UI to visualize the state of your cluster, and the applications running on it.

 Let's create a [Kustomize](https://kustomize.io/) base for ArgoCD.
 Create a file named `k8s/kustomize/argocd/kustomization.yaml` with the following content: